 - 1. Ventilator set-up

 - 2. Ventilator parameter change

 - 3. Ventilator circuit change

 - 4. Routine vent check

 - 5. Ventilator graphic analysis

 - 6. Weaning parameters

 - 7. Weaning

-- 8. Non-invasive vent set-up

-- 9. Non-invasive vent check

-All competencies MUST be documented in DataArc by the clinical instructor/preceptor evaluating the student.
+All competencies MUST be documented in Trajecsys by the clinical instructor/preceptor evaluating the student.
 The student will be evaluated as:

-- -Satisfactory (100%) ready for clinical application with minimal supervision.
-Performed procedure accurately, or was able to correct performance without injury to the patient or decreasing effect of therapy being given. - -Unsatisfactory performance not ready for clinical application.
-Requires remediation under one of the following categories: - Minor Unsatisfactory (75%): Needs to review fundamental concepts or requires re-evaluation of minor deficiency(s) (ex. forgets to wash hands during the Follow-up stage.
+-Satisfactory (100%) - ready for clinical application with minimal supervision.
+Performed procedure accurately, or was able to correct performance without injury to the patient or decreasing effect of therapy being given.

+-Unsatisfactory performance - not ready for clinical application.
+Requires remediation under one of the following categories:

+- Minor Unsatisfactory (75%): Needs to review fundamental concepts or requires re-evaluation of minor deficiency(s) (ex. forgets to wash hands during the Follow-up stage.
 Must be re-evaluated on this step not the whole procedure).
 This may be re-attempted on day. - Major Unsatisfactory (50%): Requires additional lab practice and complete re-evaluation of the procedure - If the student receives an unsatisfactory rating (either minor or major), the student may attempt the competency on another laboratory day when he/she has reviewed the procedure and feels prepared.
 If the student does not successfully complete the competency after the 3rd try, he/she must schedule a conference with the instructor before attempting the competency again. - Each competency attempt will be scored (as indicated above).
 Ex: If a student scores a 75% on the first attempt and then a 100% on second attempt, the score entered into the grade book is 87.5 for that particular competency. - The student is not considered proficient in a lab competency until a satisfactory rating has been achieved.